20 Outdoor Landscape Lighting Ideas for Your Yard

 Accent lighting can draw attention to the best parts of your home’s architecture.
 You’re proud of your home, so don’t let its design disappear into the night as well.

-If your home is made of natural stone, good lighting will help the pizza delivery driver to find your house on the street.
+If your home is made of natural stone, front yard lights will further accentuate the stonework and also help the pizza delivery driver find your house number on the street.

 13. Lighted Water Features